designeng/pipedrive-api/README.md

 + Marionette.TemplateCache.prototype.compileTemplate was overridden because Handlebars template engine is used.

-+ Provided implementation for `Marionette.Behaviors.behaviorsLookup` to point Marionette where we stored shared Behaviors.
++ Provided implementation for `Marionette.Behaviors.behaviorsLookup` to point Marionette where we are going to store shared Behaviors (if they appear).

 + [TemplateHelpers](http://marionettejs.com/docs/v2.4.2/marionette.view.html#viewtemplatehelpers) used for calculating and rendering fields not presented by item view model.